Can a Wix Portfolio Do Your Work Justice?

 As a result, building a Wix portfolio is a fairly fast and straightforward process.
 In fact, you can do it in just 8 steps:

-We go through the different templates available in more detail a little later on, but the best place to start is to simply explore what’s on offer, and find a template that’s right for you.
+We go through the different website templates available in more detail a little later on, but the best place to start is to simply explore what’s on offer, and find a template that’s right for you.
 You’ll be able to hover each template and click ‘View’ to preview/demo it in full.

 This is actually really important to do, as you won’t be able to change templates once you’ve started working on one.
 I’d recommend choosing a template based on: